New exact solutions in multi-scalar field cosmology: Non-Linear first-order systems

 The solution to \eqref{awe} is \be \phi=\sqrt{\frac{g}{2\lambda}}\, \frac{1}{\sqrt{e^{4g t} +1}} \ , \ee \be ds^2=-dt^2+a^2(dx_1^2+dx_2^2+dx_3^2)\ ,\qquad a=e^{\frac{\mu t}{4}}\left(1+e^{-4 g t}\right)^{-\frac{g}{64 \lambda }} e^{-\frac{g}{64 \lambda \left(e^{4 g t}+1\right)}} \ . \ee Here an integration constant has been removed by a shift of $t$.
 As $t$ goes from $-\infty$ to $\infty$, $\phi$ moves from the local maximum at $\phi= \sqrt{g/(2\lambda)}$ to $\phi=0$, which is a maximum for $\mu<8g/3$ and a minimum for $\mu\geq 8g/3$.
 There is of course a similar solution going from $\phi= -\sqrt{g/(2\lambda)}$ to $\phi=0$, and also their time reversed versions.
 On the other hand, we get \be H=\beta\dot\varphi =\frac14\, W =\frac{\mu}{4}+\frac{g^2 \left(2 e^{4 g t}+1\right)}{16 \lambda \left(e^{4 g t}+1\right)^2}\ , \ee which interpolates between two values

 The universe expands all the way from $t=-\infty$ to $\infty $, corresponding to an interpolation between de Sitter cosmologies with cosmological constants given by $V(\phi_\pm )$ and $V(0)$.
 See fig. \ref{hubblep}.
 The number of e-folds during the whole period is infinity.
-The expansion is accelerated but if $g$ is sufficiently large, or $\mu $ is sufficiently small, there can be a transient period of decelerating expansion.